EgorTrushin/molpro-supporting/docs/scrpa_uscrpa.md

 - One might encounter convergence problem using DIIS for systems exhibiting small HOMO-LUMO gaps.
 In this case switching to linear mixing scheme often might resolve the problem.
  - One might sometimes encounter energy oscillations between two solutions with different numbers of OEP basis functions remaining after OEP basis set preprocessing.
 A small change in **thr_fai_oep** may solve the problem.

-Since the local exchange and correlation potentials are important in self-consistent RPA calculations, we provide an illustration of how to plot these potentialsLet us assume that we have performed calculations for CO with the following options:
+Since the local exchange and correlation potentials are important in self-consistent RPA calculations, we provide an illustration of how to plot these potentials.
+Let us assume that we have performed calculations for CO with the following options:
 ```
 acfd;scrpa,thr_fai_oep=1.7d-2,plot_z=1
 ```